Package desktop applications (Desktop Bridge)

 If you plan to publish your application to the Microsoft Store, make sure that your application operates correctly on devices that run Windows 10 in S mode.
 This is a store requirement.
 See Test your Windows app for Windows 10 in S mode.

 To give your application the best chance of being published on the Microsoft Store or becoming Windows Certified, validate and test it locally before you submit it for certification.

 If you're using the DAC to package your app, you can use the new

--Verify flag to validate your package against the Desktop Bridge and Store requirements.
+-Verify flag to validate your package against the packaged desktop application and Store requirements.
 See Package an app, sign the app, and prepare it for store submission.

-If you're using Visual Studio, you can validate your app from the Create App Packages wizard.
-See Create an app package.
+If you're using Visual Studio, you can validate your application from the Create App Packages wizard.
+See Create an app package upload file.

 To run the tool manually, see Windows App Certification Kit.

 To review the list of tests that the Windows App Certification uses to validate your app, see Windows Desktop Bridge app tests.

 You can distribute your application by publishing it the Microsoft Store or by sideloading it onto other systems.